plettj/hagnusmiemann/README.md

 # Hagnus Miemann Chess Engine

-Alex, Josiah, and Justin have created the greatest chess engine ever built for a UWaterloo second-year CS course.
+Alex, Josiah, and Justin have created the greatest chess engine ever built for a UWaterloo second-year course.
-Here it is.

 We are lazy and don't want to describe what it does, so here is a copy-paste of the manual: